u3shit/libshit/COMPILE.md

 Some potential problems with the clang toolchain
 ------------------------------------------------

-When using LTO, it can still crash lld when creating a dll.
-See `llvm.patch` for a path that fixes it for the time being.
+When using LTO and llvm 5.0, it can still crash lld when creating a dll.
+See `llvm-5.0.patch` for a path that fixes it for the time being.

-Using LLD-5.0.0 to link, the generated executable will crash when the first exception is thrown.
-Use `lld-5.0.patch` to fix this.
+Using lld 5.0.0 to link, the generated executable will crash when the first exception is thrown.
+Use `lld-5.0.patch` to fix this or upgrade to 6.0.1.

 Third problem: llvm/clang doesn't support the `/EHsa` flag, only `/EHs`, but that won't catch LuaJIT/ljx exceptions.
-The `clang.patch` (for clang 4.0) or `clang-5.0.patch`) (for 5.0, duh) includes a quick hack that'll at least make sure destructors are called when unwinding lua exceptions (and exceptions are handled manually by `__try`/`__except`).
+The `llvm.patch` (for llvm 5.0) and `llvm-6.0.patch` (for llvm 6.0.1) includes a quick hack that'll at least make sure destructors are called when unwinding lua exceptions (and exceptions are handled manually by `__try`/`__except`).